On balance: the effects of a ketogenic diet

 The keto diet works by eliminating nearly all carbohydrate intake and replacing these calories with nutritious fats.

 Contrary to a common assumption, the keto diet does not call for increased protein intake.
-On a well-balanced keto diet, you'll eat as many calories from protein as a typical, non-keto diet.

 When the body is deprived of carbohydrates for long enough, it must burn another fuel source: stored fat.